kkanshul/Hide-and-Seek/README.md

 3. Please subtract mean and divide by standard deviation (`meanstdCache.t7`).
 For class ordering refer `classes.t7`.

 ## Data Augmentation
 If you need to hide the image patches for data augmentation, please refer the code `hide_patch.py`.
+This can be used for both PyTorch and MXNet.

 ## Results